edbarber/GroceryStoreOld/README.md

 Update-Database -Context ApplicationDbContext

 Since the database that holds user accounts is seperate from the grocery store database, the server will check if it exists and create it if it doesn't.
-If also the accounts database schema is changed then you may have to drop the account database and let the server recreate it.
+Also, if the accounts database schema is changed then you may have to drop the account database and let the server recreate it.